Major incident declared as flooding hits parts of UK following heavy rainfall

 The police force added that the affected areas still under monitoring are Didsbury, Stockport, Trafford and Wigan.

-Plans were in place on Wednesday evening to start evacuating about 500 people from a Didsbury hotel, while 400 homes were at a lower risk with no widespread evacuation needed, police said.
+Around 450 people were evacuated on Wednesday evening from a Didsbury hotel, while 400 homes were at a lower risk with no widespread evacuation needed, police said.

 About 400 occupants of a block of flats in Meadow Mill, Stockport, were also due to be evacuated on Wednesday.